 - Complete required courses successfully (see catalog for minimum acceptable grades) without dropping required or approved courses during a semester

-- Meet major-specific requirements including GPA and remaining in good standing academically and behaviorally with the College.
+- Meet major-specific requirements including GPA and remaining in good standing academically and behaviorally with the University.

 - Meet with your advisor each semester for advising before registration opens and take the courses approved by the advisor that complete requirements, in the appropriate sequence and as they become available.